 - Desired Cargo

 - Incident name, order number and "A" request number

-- Location of drop zone (Legal or Latitude X Longitude)
+- Location of drop zone (Legal or Latitude/Longitude)

 - Ground contact

 - Desired time of delivery

-43 44 Almost all fire cache items can be delivered via para-cargo.
+Almost all fire cache items can be delivered via para-cargo.
 In addition, special items such as fresh food, drinking water and sack lunches can also be delivered.
 Emergency medical care and resuce equipment can be delivered via para-cargo.
 The smokejumper unit maintains six trauma kits with IV fluids and TRS litters rigged for Para-cargo delivery, every Smokejumper aircraft carries one of these kits available for order at all times.
 Additional trauma kits/TRS litters, a basket litter with wilderness wheel, and an AED are available for order from the Redding base.
-IV starts must only be within two hours and special items within four hours.
-Orders placed after dark can be prepared at night and delivered at dawn.
+IV starts must only be administered by qualified individuals.

-- 45 administered by qualified individuals. - The time frames for delivery of para-cargo are dependent on the availability of requested items, 46 - aircraft, cargo riggers and cargo droppers.
-As a general rule, any fire cache items can be ready 47
+The time frames for delivery of para-cargo are dependent on the availability of requested items, aircraft, cargo riggers and cargo droppers.
+As a general rule, any fire cache items can be ready within two hours and special items within four hours.
+Orders placed after dark can be prepared at 1 night and delivered at dawn.
+2